braidn/old-git-wiki-pages/RailsTestFactories.markdown

 ###In Tests

-* Assign a var to a `Factory.create(:factoryName, :modifiedValue => "Value")`
+* Assign a var to a `Factory.create(:factoryName, :modifiedAttribute => "Value")`
-  * Any valid value can be passed into the hash after the factory name
+  * Any valid attribute can be passed into the hash after the factory name
   * Also can be written as `Factory(:factoryName)`
   * Or assign itself to an instance var in a setup block

 ###Sequencing (Building Unique Things)

 * [Sequence Example][0]
+* Can be referred to explicitly by calling `Factory.next(:sequenceName)` on any atribute
+  * This can be __completely__ negated if the attribute name matches the sequence name